skyleet/studentidbot/README.md

-This repository contains a simple [Telegram bot](https://core.telegram.org/bots) that allows students taking part to group chats to voluntarily submit their real identities (first and last name and identity number) to allow the teacher and other students to connect their nicknames to their real identity.
+This repository contains a simple [Telegram bot](https://core.telegram.org/bots) that allows students taking part to group chats to voluntarily submit their real identities (first and last name and identity number) to allow the teacher and other students to connect their usernames to their real identity.

-Every group chat participant can issue the `/askme` command that will ask him/her a few questions to create an association from the participant *nickname* to the answered identity; if the participant changes his/her mind, the association can be erased at any time with the `/forgetme` command.
+Every group chat participant can issue the `/askme` command that will ask him/her a few questions to create an association from the participant *username* to the answered identity; if the participant changes his/her mind, the association can be erased at any time with the `/forgetme` command.

-Other group chat participants can query the association with the command `/whois` followed by a list of space separated *nicknames* (possibly starting with `@`).
+Other group chat participants can query the association with the command `/whois` followed by a list of space separated *usernames* (possibly starting with `@`).

 ## Instructions